-Then vs Than: The Simple Rule
+Then vs Than: What's the Difference?

 Time/sequence vs comparisons